iterorganization/SimDB/docs/cli.md

-  info       Print information about simulation with given SIM_ID (UUID... list       List simulations available on remote. query      Perform a metadata query to find matching remote simulations. test       Test that the remote is valid. token      Manage user authentication tokens. trace      Print provenance trace of simulation with given SIM_ID (UUID... update     Mark remote simulation as published. watcher    Manage simulation watchers on REMOTE SimDB server.
+  info       Print information about simulation with given SIM_ID (UUID... list       List simulations available on remote. query      Perform a metadata query to find matching remote simulations. schema     Show validation schemas for the given remote. test       Test that the remote is valid. token      Manage user authentication tokens. trace      Print provenance trace of simulation with given SIM_ID (UUID... update     Mark remote simulation as published. version    Show the SimDB version of the remote. watcher    Manage simulation watchers on REMOTE SimDB server.
 ```